sedvik/rock-paper-scissors/README.md

-This is a simple Rock, Paper, Scissors implementation which is currently run through the browser console.
+This is a simple Rock, Paper, Scissors implementation which runs through the browser console.